klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 links that are typically used to connect two CPU sockets.
 The NVIDIA Grace Hopper "superchip" shows the next step.
 By integrating the CPU and GPU in the same package, it is possible to have a much higher bandwidth between both, reducing the copying bottleneck in cases where copying is still needed.
-However, with the AMD MI300 and Intel Falcon Shores and without doubt a future unannounced NVIDIA product, we will see even closer integration where CPU and GPU chiplets share the memory controllers.
+However, with the AMD MI300A, and without doubt future Intel and NVIDA chips, we will see even closer integration where CPU and GPU chiplets share the memory controllers.
 The Apple M series chips give an indication of what can be obtained with such a system, as these systems perform way better in some applications that use acceleration than one would expect from looking at systems with discrete GPUs with similar theoretical performance.

-We will discuss this evolution in some more detail in the next section.
+This can solve both the third and fourth issue mentioned above.

 ## Evolution of GPU nodes

+We will now discuss this evolution in some more detail.

 ### GPU subsystem connected via PCIe